 The immediate uptake of the Free Student eTextbook Programme by 140+ universities to date has been celebrated by everyone who’s taken part in the project, both domestically and internationally.
 At such an unprecedented time, it is vital that students are able to access their core materials to aid their studies wherever they are during the lockdown period.

 There is no doubt this global pandemic will continue to impact universities, governments and businesses across the globe for a number of months and will shape how Higher Education is delivered and consumed in the future.
-Despite the challenging circumstances Kortext and the key partners involved will continue to support HE students until the end of the FSTP and we will work with the key stakeholders to shape the future collaborations with institutions, not only in the UK but also internationally.
+Despite the challenging circumstances Kortext and the key partners involved will continue to support HE, students, until the end of the FSTP and we will work with the key stakeholders to shape future collaborations with institutions, not only in the UK but also internationally.